Nikita-Ravindra-Albela/Portfolio-Data-Analysis/README.md

 This project allowed me to apply my MBA knowledge of market analysis and consumer behavior to real-world data.
 It studies the drop in mall footfall due to online shopping and provides practical suggestions for retailers to stay competitive in the digital era.

 Some key ideas include partnering with e-commerce platforms for local delivery, cross-promotions with food courts and theaters, and multi-layout malls offering shared warehouse spaces to reduce costs for both parties.

-# Blinkit-Sales-Dashboard-Power-BI-Project
-Description: This project presents a dynamic retail analytics dashboard built in Power BI to analyze sales patterns, outlet performance, and consumer behavior across Blinkit’s wide network of stores.
-With operations spanning multiple store types, sizes, and locations, Blinkit offers a vast product range making data-driven decision-making essential.

-The dashboard identifies key performance drivers such as outlet profitability, product categories, and consumer trends, enabling smarter decisions on inventory management, marketing, and expansion strategies.

-Additionally, a Product Relationship Predictive Analysis was conducted to evaluate the impact of Item Weight, Item Visibility, and Customer Rating on sales.
-The findings suggest that these variables do not strongly predict sales, indicating that Blinkit could focus on visibility optimization and consumer preference analysis to improve revenue and strengthen its market positioning.

 # Healthcare Provider Financial and Resource Allocation